 Throughout my undergraduate studies, I have been exposed to several programming languages, such as MATLAB, Excel VBA, Java, R, Stata, and Python.

-I learned MATLAB as my first programming language.
+MATLAB was the first programming language I learned.
 After using it for nearly three years, I consider myself to have an upper intermediate comprehension of it.
 I mostly use MATLAB to construct, analyze, and simulate financial portfolios.

+I am also proficient in Stata and R for statistical purposes, having used them for nearly two years.
+In my Econometrics course, I used Stata to perform statistical significance tests.
+Moreover, I learned R after having mastered Stata, and soon discovered that each software has its own advantages and disadvantages.
+Although Stata is relatively simpler to use, R is more versatile and has more features.
+So, I prefer using R to analyze and visualize statistical models.

-Besides MATLAB, I have one year of experience in Excel VBA and Python for financial purposes like option pricing and portfolio hedging.
+Additionally, I have one year of experience in using Excel VBA and Python for financial purposes, like developing tools for option pricing and portfolio hedging.
 Although I am more comfortable using Excel VBA than Python, I am currently enhancing my fluency in Python because it is one of the most commonly used programming languages in Business Analytics.

-I have also, somewhat, gained a certain level of proficiency in Java in the last six months through one of my university’s programming courses.
+I have also gained a certain level of proficiency in Java in the last six months through one of my university’s programming courses.
 My learning journey in Java focuses mainly on object-oriented programming and data structures.
-Although I rarely use Java, the foundation that I have can be helpful for learning new programming languages in the future.
+My Java foundation can be helpful for learning new programming languages in the future.

-In addition to my programming knowledge for finance purposes, I am proficient in Stata and R for statistical purposes as I have been using it for nearly two years.
-In the econometrics course, I used Stata for performing statistical significance tests.
-Moreover, I learned R after having mastered Stata, and soon discovered that each softwares are has its own advantages and disadvantages.
-Although Stata is relatively simpler to use, R is more versatile and has more features than Stata, prompting me to prefer using R to analyze and visualize statistical models until now.